-Must have successfully graduated from a Washington State Police Academy or, if currently employed as a police officer another state, be eligible to complete the Equivalency Academy with the Washington State Criminal Justice Training Commission.
+Must have successfully graduated from a Washington State Police Academy or, if currently employed as a police officer from another state, meet the CJTC training academy equivalency standards and be eligible to complete the out of Equivalency Academy with the Washington State Criminal Justice Training Commission.

-The hiring of a police officer is a lengthy and complex process of several months duration and is accomplished through the state civil service system as adopted by Chapter 2.48 of the College Place Municipal Code (C.P.M.C.).
-Listed below are the steps prospective police officer candidates are required to go through to reach the final selection process.
-Lateral Entry officers will not be required to complete steps 2 and 3 listed below.
+The hiring of a police officer is a lengthy and complex process and is accomplished through the state civil service system as adopted by Chapter 2.48 of the College Place Municipal Code (C.P.M.C.).

-The names of the top three candidates established by their scores obtained in steps 2, 3, and 4 are submitted by the civil service commission to the chief of police.
+The names of the top three lateral candidates established by their scores are submitted by the civil service commission to the chief of police.
 The chief will set up a time to extensively interview each candidate.

 Once a final candidate is selected to proceed in the process, a conditional offer of employment is extended.
 At this time the candidate must sign an agreement to continue employment with the department for a minimum of five years or pay back to the city a portion of his / her training expenses at a rate of 20% for each year he / she did not complete.
 (Example: A person hired leaves his / her employment with the agency after three years.
 That person would be required to pay back to the city a total of 40% of his / her training expenses.)

-The candidate(s) must successfully complete a polygraph examination conducted by a certified polygrapher.
+The candidate(s) must successfully complete a polygraph examination conducted by a certified polygraph examiner.